LPAndersson/SIML/docs/03-bootstrap.md

 ```
 Note that the two bootstrap functions do not give exactly the same result.
 This is because of the Monte carlo error, i.e.\ the error in approximating the sample mean with the expected value as in Equation \@ref(eq:MCapproximation).

-Since here we know $F$ we can calculate standard deviation by simulating from $F$, an alternative not available in practice.
+Since here we know $F$ we can calculate the standard deviation by simulating from $F$, an alternative not available in practice.

 ```r
 n <- nrow(data.df)